 Buzzer System Discount Policy

 Teams participating in NAQT’s national championship tournaments may earn discounts on their registration fees by bringing buzzer systems.
-The exact amount of the discount will vary from tournament to tournament.
+The amount of the discount will vary by tournament.

 To qualify for a discount, a buzzer system must have these features:

 - It must clearly indicate which player (not merely which team) has signaled.

-- It must lock out all subsequent attempts to signal until the moderator has cleared it.
+- It must lock out all subsequent attempts to signal until it is manually cleared.

 - It must “beep,” “buzz,” or provide other audible feedback when a player signals.